 2. Enable display server and network

 Now it’s time to enable the display manager and network, otherwise, you will not be able to log in.
-Run the following commands after above commands are complete.
+Run the following commands after the above commands are complete.

 sudo systemctl enable sddm